DrJosh9000/yarn/README.md

 * ✅ `visited` and `visit_count`
 * ✅ Built-in functions like `dice`, `round`, and `floor` that are mentioned in the Yarn Spinner documentation.

-## Usage
+## Basic Usage

 1. Compile your `.yarn` file.
-You can probably get the compiled output from a
-   Unity project, or you can compile without using Unity with a tool like the [Yarn Spinner Console](https://github.com/YarnSpinnerTool/YarnSpinner-Console):
+You can probably get the compiled output from a Unity project, or you can compile without using Unity with a tool like the [Yarn Spinner Console](https://github.com/YarnSpinnerTool/YarnSpinner-Console):